MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 1. Select **Run**.
 Review the output.

-## Summarize text with Azure AI Language
+## Summarize text with Azure AI Language in Azure AI Foundry portal

 1. On the left-hand menu on the screen, select **Playgroumds**.